Delivering faster, safer care for young patients

 The need for a Mini C-Arm

-This process can be overwhelming for the child, their family, and the care team, and may extend the hospital stay if a second sedation is needed.
-Adding a mini C-ARM would allow real-time checks of bone alignment and fracture reduction right in the emergency room, cutting out extra transfers and repeated procedures.
+This process can be demanding for the child, their family, and the care team, and may extend the time spent in hospital.
+A Mini C-Arm would allow care teams to assess and adjust fractures in real time directly in the emergency department, reducing the need for transfers and repeat procedures.

 Key Benefits